Phala-Network/oracle-workshop/README.md

 ### Prerequests

-To read this section, it's suggested to have basic understanding of the follwing concepts:
+To read this section, it's suggested to have a basic understanding of the following concepts:

 1. Smart contracts
 2. Oracles
-3. Blockchain consensus
+3. Blockchain Consensus

 ### The way to scale oracles

 Existing oracles don't scale.
 For instance, ChainLink is the most commonly used oracle.
 It supports only 12 EVM blockchains, and they struggle to add long-tail support.
 On the other hand, existing oracles often serve very limited data sources and functions (price feed and VRF).
-Though there are rich data available on the internet, none of the oracle is flexiable enough to process these data and make it useful to blockchain apps.
+Though there are rich data available on the internet, none of the oracle is flexible enough to process this data and make it useful to blockchain apps.

 The key to scale oracle is the ability to make its logic programmable.
-Thinking about building customized oracle as easy as writing smart contracts, it would be easy to support all the long-tail blockchain and use cases.
+Thinking about building a customized oracle as easy as writing smart contracts, it would be easy to support all the long-tail blockchain and use cases.

-Unfortunately, traditional oracles are not good at this because of their tehncial limitation.
+Unfortunately, traditional oracles are not good at this because of their technical limitation.
 Oracle brings outside information to a blockchain.
-It must run off-chain, because a blockchain can never access the data beyond its consensus system by itself.
-Without the consensus systems, the security guarantee disappears at a sudden.
-As a result, a decentralized off-chain project needs to take care design the mechanism to ensure the correctness and the liveness of the network.
+It must run off-chain because a blockchain can never access the data beyond its consensus system by itself.
+Without the consensus systems, the security guarantee disappears of a sudden.
+As a result, a decentralized off-chain project needs to take care to design the mechanism to ensure the correctness and the liveness of the network.
 Often, we cannot always find the mechanism that applies to all kinds of logic.
-Not to mention we may need to spend months to years to implement.
+Not to mention we may need to spend from months to years to implement it.

 Is it possible to build a scalable oracle efficiently at all?
 It turns out possible, but we need an off-chain execution environment with:

-1. The internet access: it enables the access to all the data available around the world
+1. Internet access: it enables access to all the data available around the world
 2. Easy integration: can easily expand to long-tail blockchains in hours
 3. Off-chain security: running off-chain, but still as secure as on-chain apps

 Fat Contract is designed to meet all these requirements!
-As the decentralied cloud for Web3, Phala allows you to deploy customized program to access internet and report data to any blockchain.
+As the decentralized cloud for Web3, Phala allows you to deploy the customized program to access the internet and report data to any blockchain.

 ## Fat Contract introduction

 Fat Contract is the programming model designed for Phala cloud computation.
-It has some similarity to smart contracts, but is the foundamental different from smart contracts.
+It has some similarities to smart contracts but is fundamentally different from smart contracts.

 To help understand the programming model, let's first learn how Phala works.
 Phala Network is a network with thousands of secure off-chain workers.
 The workers are available to deploy apps.
-Unlike the fully redundant nodes in blockchain, Phala workers runs their app in parallel.
-The developer can pay one or more workers to deploy their app, just like how they deploy apps on traditional serverless cloud.
+Unlike the fully redundant nodes in blockchain, Phala workers run their app in parallel.
+The developer can pay one or more workers to deploy their app, just like how they deploy apps on the traditional serverless cloud.

 This is possible because the workers are secure enough to run apps separately without involving blockchain consensus.
 In other words, Fat Contract is fully off-chain computation.
 This gives us the following advantages: